|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These spicy chicken strips are excellent for an everyday meal or make them for a tailgating party, weekend game gatherings, or picnics.
-Serve these tasty chicken strips with chipotle mayonnaise, buffalo aioli, or a blue cheese or ranch dressing.

 Use a deep fryer or fry on the stovetop using a deep-fat thermometer.

 - 1 1/2 to 2 pounds boneless chicken breasts (without skin)

 - 1/2 cup Buffalo wing sauce (or 1/4 to 1/2 cup of a similar hot sauce, such as Texas Pete or Franks)